 Your gift helps to overcome injustice and empowers those struggling to survive.
 It assists in the Community Developers Program, United Methodist Voluntary Services Program and Youth Offender Rehabilitation Program.

-Church Growth Shares Month (February)
+Church Growth and Development (February)

 Every dollar you invest through a SHARE purchase goes directly to planting new churches in Central Texas.